 In addition to his wife, Chuck is survived by his son Mike (Brenda), son Glenn (Ronda), daughter Debbie Bampton (Angus) and daughter Denise Trepagnier.
 Also surviving him are grandchildren Jennifer Allen (Paul), Michael Waters (Jessica), Jace Waters, Caitlin Bampton, Collin Bampton, Samantha Barnes (Cory), Lindsay Whipple (Tom), Bailey Trepagnier, Bryce Waters, Brian DeLawyer (Whitney), and Jenae Kerfoot (Ben).
 He was preceded in death by his son Greg, his parents Harley and Mary Waters, and numerous aunts, uncles and cousins.

-The family requests that in lieu of flowers if you would like to contribute anything, please send to St. Jude Children’s Hospital or the Disabled American Veterans (DAV).To send flowers to the family of Charles Waters, please visit Tribute Store
+The family requests that in lieu of flowers if you would like to contribute anything, please send to St. Jude Children’s Hospital or the Disabled American Veterans (DAV).To send flowers to the family or plant a tree in memory of Charles Waters, please visit Tribute Store